Rafael Brache: Trujillo regime

 In March 1930, Dominican President Horacio Vásquez was overthrown in a coup led by Rafael Estrella Ureña and General Rafael Trujillo.
-Estrella Ureña succeeded Vásquez as provisional president, and with Trujillo worked out an arrangement whereby the pair would stand on the same ticket at the 1930 presidential election (with Trujillo running for president and Estrella Ureña for vice-president).
+Estrella Ureña succeeded Vásquez as self-proclaimed provisional president and called for an election (election that turned out to be a sham) in which Estrella Ureña would be the vice-presidential candidate along with General Trujillo as presidential candidate.
 Brache, a supporter of the coup, reputedly clung to Trujillo "like a leech", and was appointed as the new Ambassador to the United States.

 Brache's first task as ambassador was to persuade the United States Department of State to endorse Trujillo's candidacy.
 On April 23, 1930, he met with Joseph P. Cotton, the Under Secretary of State.
 He told Cotton that Trujillo was a "very able man, a good organizer, very clever, intelligent and honest", and secured very reluctant approval for the new Dominican Government.
 A report was immediately sent back to Santo Domingo, and the following day Trujillo gave a major speech in which he publicly announced his election manifesto.
 However, the extent to which Brache was actually able to influence the State Department's position is uncertain.
 One contemporary commentator believed that Trujillo had already made a deal with the United States Government after the coup, and suggested that Branche had effectively been sent on a fool's errand.

 Brache was recalled from the United States in early 1931, apparently for failing to secure a loan from the United States Federal Government.
 Later in the year, he was instead appointed Ambassador to the Court of St. James, taking up that post in December 1931.
 He was also accredited as the non-resident ambassador to Denmark and the Netherlands.
 In 1933, Brache returned to Santo Domingo to become Finance Secretary.
 He was re-appointed Ambassador to the United States in November 1934, presenting his credentials the following month.
 Brache's second term in Washington was largely devoted to improving Trujillo's public reputation, which had suffered due to reports of political assassinations and censorship of the media.
 Brache argued publicly and privately that the Dominican government was being unfairly criticised, and praised Trujillo's personal accomplishments.
 In a 1935 address to the Pan-American Union, he praised Trujillo's "firm love of peace" and "eloquence of deeds", and said he was deserving of "the gratitude of the world".